ichortower/FontSmasher/docs/author-guide.md

 entirely, or (if given a suffix) the suffix will end up becoming the key after the whitespace is "helpfully" trimmed.

-To circumvent this, the space character (`0x20`, ' ') is targeted by using the special key `"<Space>"`.
-Likewise, the non-breaking space (`0xa0`, ' ') is targeted with the key `"<Nbsp>"`.
-No other whitespace characters are currently supported, but as far as I know only the regular space is ever used or even functional in the game.
+To circumvent this, the space character (U+0020, ' ') is targeted by using the special key `"<Space>"`.
+Likewise, the non-breaking space (U+00a0, ' ') is targeted with the key `"<Nbsp>"`.
+No other whitespace characters are currently supported, but as far as I know, only the regular space is ever used or even functional in the game.